This is created for you, our clients and customers, to understand how we work and consider your own email behaviors.

-We generally work Monday – Friday.
+We respond to emails Monday-Thursday.
 You will not receive an email from us on the weekend that steals your time to recharge.
 If we are working on the weekend, we will schedule it for you to receive in the future.
 If you send an email on the weekend, expect we will not see it until Monday.
 If you receive an out-of-office response from us that we are on vacation, we are unplugged.
 If we receive one from you, we hope you don't answer us!

 Email is never urgent.
 We process our inbox twice a day.
 The majority of the time, we will respond within 24 hours.
 If it needs to be addressed more timely, you may text us at the number in our email signature lines.
 If we are waiting on something time-sensitive, we will greenlight you to arrive in our inbox until the time sensitivity is resolved.